retr0-kernel/OS-Virtual-Labs/README.md

 ## Sample Output

-A live demo of the OS Virtual Labs web application can be accessed at [https://os-virtual-labs.com](https://os-virtual-labs.com).
+A live demo of the OS Virtual Labs web application can be accessed [here](https://os-virtual-labs-squ4-8dkgxxh9y-retr0-kernel.vercel.app/).
 The website allows users to interact with various simulations and exercises related to operating systems.
 Users can explore different scenarios, perform tasks, and receive feedback within the virtual environment.

 ## Future Work